ToolsForHumans/zag/doc/source/user/arguments_and_results.rst

                 'pieces': 'PIECEs'
             }

-TaskFlow expects that a dict will be returned if ``provides`` argument is a ``set``:
+Zag expects that a dict will be returned if ``provides`` argument is a ``set``:

 ::